phayne/heat1d/matlab/README.md

 ```
 This should generate a file called `heat1d_mex.mex---`, where `---` is a suffix indicating your operating system.
 The output above may change depending on your operating system and compiler settings.

-To run the model, you can call it directly as follows, or use the wrapper script [`lunarThermalModelCustom.m`](https://github.com/phayne/heat1d/blob/master/matlab/lunarThermalModelCustom.m).
+To run the model, you can call it directly as follows:

 ```
 >> ks = 7.4e-4; kd = 3.4e-3; rhos = 1100; rhod = 1800; H = 0.068; % Typical thermophysical parameters